InstituteforDiseaseModeling/covasim/CONTRIBUTING.md

 All external communication about these contribution efforts is currently occurring on GitHub.

-## Opening Issues
+## Opening issues

 Before opening a new issue:

-* **check your parameters [the README](https://github.com/InstituteforDiseaseModeling/covasim/blob/master/covasim/README.md)** to see if the behavior you observed might be expected and if configuration options are available to provide you with the desired behavior.
+* **Check your parameters against [the readme](./covasim/README.md)** to see if the behavior you observed might be expected and if configuration options are available to provide you with the desired behavior.
-* **perform a cursory search** to see if there's [an existing issue](https://github.com/InstituteforDiseaseModeling/covasim/issues) covering your feedback.
+* **See if there is already [an existing issue](https://github.com/InstituteforDiseaseModeling/covasim/issues)** covering your feedback.
 If there is one and the issue is still open, **add a :+1: reaction** on the issue to express interest in the issue being resolved.
 That will help the team gauge interest without the noise of comments which trigger notifications to all watchers.
 Comments should be used only if you have new and useful information to share.

 When opening an issue for a feature request:

-* **use a clear and descriptive title** for the issue to identify the problem.
+* **Use a clear and descriptive title** for the issue to identify the problem.
-* **include as many details as possible in the body**.
+* **Include as many details as possible in the body**.
 Explain your use-case, the problems you're hitting and the solutions you'd like to see to address those problems.
+There are feature requests and bug reports which should help.

-When opening an issue for a bug report, explain the problem and include additional details to help maintainers reproduce the problem:
+When opening an issue for a bug report, explain the problem and include additional details to help maintainers reproduce the problem.
+There's more information on the bug report template, but in brief:

-* **describe the exact steps which reproduce the problem** in as many details as possible.
+* **Describe the exact steps which reproduce the problem** in as much detail as possible.
 When listing steps, don't just say what you did, but explain how you did it.
-* **provide specific examples to demonstrate the steps**.
+* **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use Markdown code blocks.
-* **describe the behavior you observed** after following the steps and point out what exactly is the problem with that behavior.
+* **Describe the behavior you observed** after following the steps and point out what exactly is the problem with that behavior.
-* **explain which behavior you expected to see instead** and why.
+* **Explain which behavior you expected to see instead** and why.

 ## Submitting a pull request